deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/bootstrap-modals/readme.txt

 Since version 1.0.2 extra CSS is included to set the close button to a state similar to Bootstrap install, to override the default CSS for the close button use a CSS selector .modal-dialog .close { } in your CSS styles.

 == Changelog ==

+= 1.3.2
+* 17/11/17
+* Update wp-color-picker to 2.1.2 to be compatible with WP 4.9

+= 1.3.1.1 =
+* 15th September 2017
+- Fix undefined notice
+- Compatible with WP 4.9

+= 1.3.1 =
+* 8th September 2017
+- Added option to disable plugins Bootstrap Files - handy if theme is already bootstrap.
+- Updated with Bootstrap 3.3.7
+- Updated CSS styles for custom CSS options in plugin settings, more specific selectors.
+- Option for alignment of header area of modal.

 = 1.3.0 =
 * 21st July 2016